YangLe-L/Lim-Portfolio/FinalProjectPart1.md

 - Real input --> number (per 1000 population) of healthcare personnel of hospital bed, nurses, physicians, dentists, and pharmacists
 Taken from [2013 OECD data](https://stats.oecd.org/index.aspx?queryid=30183) unless otherwise stated in the Picture B below.

--Real output --> health outcome.
+- Real output --> health outcome.
 Taken from [OECD’s Health Care Quality Indicators project (HCQI)](http://www.oecd.org/els/health-systems/health-care-quality-indicators.html) unless othwe wise stated in Picture B below.
 Half of the real output refers to primary care and other half refers to acute care.

 This model was used to compare between the different health systems from source C.E.g. the ratio betwwen monetary input and real input of USA is compared to the UK to see how efficient the money is used to pay for healthcare provision.